About me

 Indranil Halder currently holds an associate researcher position at Harvard University.
 Earlier, he was the Quantum Initiative Fellow at the Center for the Fundamental Laws of Nature.
 He is also affiliated with the Center for Quantum Mathematics and Physics at the University of California, Davis.

 During his early days at Harvard, Indranil Halder established a new strong-weak duality closely related to ER=EPR - the fascinating connection between entanglement and geometry.
-Using the duality he has made distinct progress on the long-standing issue of thermal microstate counting in gravitational systems.
+Using the duality he has made distinct progress on the long-standing issue of thermal microstate counting of blackholes.
+He has also proposed a framework to evaluate the supersymmetric index in disordered systems in terms of bi-local fields closely related to wormhole-like physics.

 In the past, he worked extensively on theoretical developments of topological quantum computation, more precisely on Chern-Simons gauge theory coupled to matter.
 He discovered a condensed phase and pointed out an exact non-commutative structure in the presence of a background magnetic field.